Bringing 360° innovation to complex national security challenges.

 The Public Interest Technology University Network is a partnership of colleges and universities convened by New America, the Ford Foundation, and the Hewlett Foundation.
 The network is dedicated to building the nascent field of public interest technology through curriculum development, faculty research opportunities, and experiential learning programs, in order to inspire a new generation of civic-minded technologists and policy leaders.

-Avril Danica Haines (JD '01) will be nominated as Director of National Intelligence for the Biden-Harris administration.
-If confirmed by the Senate, she will be the first woman to serve in the country’s most senior intelligence position.
+Avril Danica Haines (JD '01) is the Director of National Intelligence for the Biden-Harris administration.
+She is the first woman to serve in the country’s most senior intelligence position.
 Ms. Haines previously served in the Obama Administration as the first female Deputy National Security Advisor and the first female Deputy Director of the Central Intelligence Agency.
 Prior to her appointment to the CIA, she served as Deputy Counsel to the President for National Security Affairs in the Office of White House Counsel.